jesuscc29/djangoblog/README.md

 # djangoblog
-A Blog written in django for a test
+A Blog written in django for a testa